Go vs Java - comparison of memory models: happens-before, visibility, reorder, synchronization events, write/read barriers

 }

-Intuitively, if ready == true, then x is already equal to 42.
-But the processor can reorder instructions or store data in the CPU cache.
+It intuitively seems that if ready == true, then x is already 42.
+But the processor may change the order of instructions or hold data in the CPU cache.

 Java